-While visiting Uganda, you’ll find that most people culture action happens on the streets and roadsides – people hawking their goods, kids running to and from school, friends hanging out just chatting.
-There’s always movement, and there’s always food.
+While visiting Uganda, you’ll find that most people’s cultural action happens on the streets and roadsides – people hawking their goods, kids running to and from school, friends hanging out just chatting.
+There’s always movement, and there’s always food involved.

-Day and night you’ve got people selling all types of Ugandan snacks at traffic lights, at bus stops, on buses, at street corners and in roadside stalls.
-And of course a reciprocal wealth of travellers buying them.
-For a true taste of Africa you won’t find in any guidebook, check out the following Ugandan snacks.
+Day and night, you’ve got people selling all types of Ugandan snacks at traffic lights, at bus stops, on buses, at street corners, and in roadside stalls.
+And, of course, a reciprocal wealth of travelers buying them.
+You won’t find in any guidebook for Africa’s authentic taste; check out the following Ugandan snacks.

 Top 8 Ugandan Snacks You Must Try

-Sorry to bust your bubble but this snack is not related to your watch.
-Far from that, the snack gets its name from a pronunciation of ‘rolled eggs’ into a chapati; roll-eggs (rolex).
+Sorry to burst your bubble; this snack is not related to your watch.
+Far from that, the snack gets its name from a pronunciation of ‘rolled eggs’ into a chapati; roll-eggs (Rolex).

-Rolex is a very popular snack among both Ugandans and travelers and you’ll most probably find it anywhere on the streets.
+Rolex is a trendy snack among Ugandans and travelers, and you’ll most probably find it anywhere on the streets.

-The Ugandan Rolex is fried on hot pan combining an egg omelette and veggies wrapped in a chapati.
-One of the most delicious snack you’ll have in Uganda.
+The Ugandan Rolex is fried on a hot pan, combining an egg omelet and veggies wrapped in a chapati.
+One of the most delicious snacks you’ll have in Uganda.

-The term Muchomo is a Swahili word refering to an act of celebration that follows a victorious finish.
-In Uganda, every triumph is always celebrated with roasted meat and thus the name muchomo was coined.
+The term Muchomo is a Swahili word referring to an act of celebration that follows a victorious finish.
+In Uganda, every triumph is always celebrated with roasted meat, and thus, the name Muchomo was coined.

-Muchomo in Uganda is beef, chicken or goat’s meat roasted over open fire.
+Muchomo in Uganda is beef, chicken, or goat’s meat roasted over an open fire.
 Barbecue is the more formal reference.